AnuTangirala/record-looping-file-validation/README.md

 ## How to run the program
 FileValidation "D:\Anuradha\FileToBeValidated.txt" "D:\Anuradha\FileFormat.json"

+## Dependancies
+Newtonsoft.Json.dll is required to run this program

 ## Overview of the solution
 The approach I have used for validating the file is as follows :